Church's One Foundation, The

-Johnson and Morgan both report that Stone did his writing in response to the works of John William Colenso (1814-1883), the Anglican Bishop of Natal from 1853 (at least, that's the date on p.
+McKim, p.
+305, Johnson, and Morgan all report that Stone did his writing in response to the works of John William Colenso (1814-1883), the Anglican Bishop of Natal from 1853 (at least, that's the date on p.
 329 of LarousseDict, p.
 98 of Douglas/Elwell/Toon, and p.
 217 of Ellis; Carroll/Gardner, p. , says 1846); Julian, p.
 1146, clarifies that "The impression made upon [Stone's] mind by Bishop Gray's (Capetown) noble defence of the Catholic Faith against the teaching of Bishop Colenso, was in chief the origin of this magnificent hymn."
 According to McKim, p.
 305, the direct response to Colenso is in the third stanza.

 If the name "Colenso" is vaguely familiar today, it is probably from Lewis Carroll.
 Before becoming a bishop, Colenso had written a popular set of books on mathematics.
 If you look at Henry Holiday's original illustration to "The Beaver's Lesson," chapter five of The Hunting of the Snark (p. in Carroll/Gardner), you will observe that one of the books shown there is Colenso's Arithmetic.